microsoft/vscode-react-native/README.md

 ![React Native launch targets](images/debug-targets.png)

 You can debug your app on an Android emulator, Android device or iOS simulator.
-Extension provides [experiemental support](#debugging-on-ios-device) for iOS devices.
+This extension provides [experiemental support](#debugging-on-ios-device) for iOS devices.

 More information about debugging using VS Code can be found in this [guide](https://code.visualstudio.com/docs/editor/debugging)

+### Debugging on iOS device
+Debugging on iOS device isn't straightforward and requires following manual steps
+* Change the `jsCodeLocation` IP in your app using the steps detailed [here](https://facebook.github.io/react-native/docs/running-on-device-ios.html#accessing-development-server-from-device)
+* Choose **Debug iOS** configuration from the Configuration dropdown and press F5.
+* Shake the device to open development menu and select "Debug in Chrome"

 ### Troubleshooting